hdlugas/MZsearch/README.md

 --LET_threshold: Low-entropy transformation threshold parameter.
 Spectra with Shannon entropy H less than LET_threshold are transformed according to $\text{intensitiesNew}=\text{intensitiesOriginal}^{\frac{1+S}{1+\text{LETthreshold}}}$.
 Default = 0.

 --entropy_dimension: Entropy dimension parameter.
-Must have positive value other than 1.
+Must have a positive value other than 1.
 When the entropy dimension is 1, then Renyi and Tsallis entropy are equivalent to Shannon entropy.
-Therefore, this parameter only applies to the renyi and tsallis similarity measures.
-This parameter will be ignored if similarity measure cosine or shannon is chosen.
+Therefore, this parameter only applies to the Rényi and Tsallis similarity measures.
+This parameter will be ignored if the similarity measure cosine or Shannon is chosen.
 Default = 1.1.

 --normalization_method: Method used to normalize the intensities of each spectrum so that the intensities sum to 1.
-Since the objects entropy quantifies the uncertainy of must be probability distributions, the intensities of a given spectrum must sum to 1 prior to computing the entropy of the given spectrum intensities.
+Since the object's entropy quantifies the uncertainty of must be probability distributions, the intensities of a given spectrum must sum to 1 prior to computing the entropy of the given spectrum intensities.
 Options: 'standard' and 'softmax'.
 Default = standard.

 --n_top_matches_to_save: The number of top matches to report.
 For example, if n_top_matches_to_save=5, then for each query spectrum, the five reference spectra with the largest similarity with the given query spectrum will be reported.
 Default = 1.

 --print_id_results: Flag indicating whether to print the identification results interactively.
 Regardless of this flag, the results are saved according to the parameter 'output_identification'.
 Default = False.
 --output_identification: Output CSV file containing the most-similar reference spectra for each query spectrum along with the corresponding similarity scores.
-Default is to save identification output in current working directory (i.e. same directory this script is contained in) with filename 'output_lcms_identification.csv'.
+Default is to save the identification output in the current working directory (i.e., same directory this script is contained in) with the filename 'output_lcms_identification.csv'.

 --output_similarity_scores: Output CSV file containing similarity scores between all query spectrum/spectra and all reference spectra.
-Each row corresponds to a query spectrum, the left-most column contains the query spectrum/spectra identifier, and the remaining column contain the similarity scores with respect to all reference library spectra.
-If no argument passed, then this CSV file is written to the current working directory with filename 'output_lcms_all_similarity_scores'.csv.
+Each row corresponds to a query spectrum, the left-most column contains the query spectrum/spectra identifier, and the remaining columns contain the similarity scores with respect to all reference library spectra.
+If no argument is passed, then this CSV file is written to the current working directory with the filename 'output_lcms_all_similarity_scores'.csv.

 <a name="run-spec-lib-matching-python"></a>
 #### 3.2.2 Python interface